This practical guide on natural alternatives has more than 200 supporting

 2. Quercetin - Anti-inflammatory, anti-coagulant, zinc ionophore and

-As of February 2023, there have been 10 published studies of quercetin
+As of March 2023, there have been 10 published studies of

-serves as an immune nutrient offering many health benefits.
-Elderberry,
+and serves as an immune nutrient offering many health benefits.

-red onions, white onions and cranberries are the richest sources of
+Elderberry, red onions, white onions and cranberries are the richest

-quercetin.
-It is a flavonoid and antioxidant that may help to reduce
+sources of quercetin.
+It is a flavonoid and antioxidant that may

 Quercetin as a Zinc Ionophore

-that Quercetin shows inhibitory activity in the early stages of a
+that that Quercetin shows inhibitory activity in the early

-wide range of influenza viruses, including H1N1 and H5N1 (Viruses 2016
+stages of a wide range of influenza viruses, including H1N1 and

-the coronavirus, it’s plausible that a similar mechanism could apply
+as the coronavirus, it’s plausible that a similar mechanism

 at treating Ebola and Zika viruses.